 About the owner, Conrad:

 Finally it was back to the US and the opportunity arose to buy the Pirate Haus Inn from the previous owners who were itching to travel around the world for themselves.
-Luckily it always worked out that there’s been crew aboard to help, otherwise it would have been too much work.
-One soul who joined the crew was Elaine Juzwick who is an artist, and she painted most of of the murals in our rooms.
-Now married to a wonderful woman who understands why I get up to make pancakes every morning for our international clientele even though I may not have to, I’ve been in St. Augustine longer than I’ve been anywhere since my childhood and I love it here.
-We participate in local historical re-enactments (it’s great when everyone at the Inn is dressed up – if you’re lucky enough to be staying during a re-enactment – sometimes dorm beds are available- we can usually dress you up if you want to participate!) and have a great little brother (Big Sisters/Big Brothers) who helps out at the Inn on occasion if he can tear himself away from the X-Box.
-If I’m not around the inn, I’m probably out on my Yamaha Royal Star Venture with my CVMA or PGR brothers.
+We have a crew of one manager and varied volunteers who help out a few hours a day in exchange for room at the Inn.
+One soul who joined the crew years ago was Elaine Juzwick who is an artist, and she painted most of of the murals in our rooms.
+I’ve been in St. Augustine longer than I’ve been anywhere since my childhood and I love it here.
+I participate in local historical re-enactments (it’s great when everyone at the Inn is dressed up If I’m not around the inn, I’m probably out on my Yamaha Royal Star Venture with my CVMA or PGR brothers.

 I do my best to run the Inn and keep it affordable for folks who don’t find the Hilton in their budget, or for folks who are tired of the white-walled-boxes of chain hotel/motels.
 If there’s ever anything that’s not ‘right’, please let us know so we have the chance to fix it.”